zptr1/mark/README.md

 # mark

-A very simple Discord bot that allows you to have your own Markov chain
+A very simple Discord bot with separate markov chains for everyone!